Long-Term Vs. Short-Term Goals In Business: What’s The Difference?

 2. Break Down Long-Term Goals

 Transform daunting long-term goals into manageable short-term milestones.
 This not only facilitates progress tracking but also maintains motivation among employees.
 Breaking down long-term goals into smaller, achievable steps creates a sense of accomplishment.
-These short-term victories serve as markers of progress, fostering a sense of achievement and momentum that propels the organisation forward.
+These short-term victories are markers of progress, fostering a sense of achievement and momentum that propels the organisation forward.

 3. Prioritise Flexibility